-Abstract-With the ever increasing user adoption of mobile devices like smart phones and tablets, the cellular service providers' energy consumption and cost are fast-growing and have received tremendous attention.
-How to effectively reduce the energy cost of cellular networks and achieve green communications while satisfying cellular users' rocketing traffic demands has become an urgent and challenging problem.
-In this paper, we investigate the minimization of the longterm time-averaged expected energy cost of a cellular service provider while guaranteeing the strong stability of the network.
-We first formulate an offline optimization problem with a joint consideration of flow routing, link scheduling, and energy (i.e., renewable energy resource, energy storage unit, etc.) constraints.
-Since the formulated problem is a time-coupling stochastic Mixed-Integer Non-Linear Programming (MINLP) problem, it is prohibitively expensive to solve.
-Then, we reformulate the problem by employing Lyapunov optimization theory.
-A decomposition based algorithm is developed to solve the problem, which is proved to guarantee the network strong stability.
-Both the lower and upper bounds on the optimal result of the original problem are derived and proven.
-Simulation results demonstrate that the obtained lower and upper bounds are very tight, and that the proposed scheme results in noticeable energy cost savings.
+Abstract-Last decade witnessed the explosive growth in mobile devices and their traffic demand, and thereby the significant increase in the energy cost of the cellular service providers.
+One major component of the service providers' operational expenditure comes from the operation of cellular base stations using grid power or diesel generators when grid power is absent, which also cause adverse environmental impact due to enormous carbon footprint.
+Therefore, from the service providers' perspective, how to effectively reduce the energy cost of base stations while satisfying cellular users' soaring traffic demands has become an imperative and challenging problem.
+In this paper, we investigate the minimization of the long-term time-averaged expected energy cost of cellular service providers while guaranteeing the strong stability of the network.
+Specifically, we first formulate the problem by jointly considering flow routing, link scheduling, and energy (i.e., renewable energy resource, energy storage unit, etc.) constraints.
+Since the formulated problem is a time-coupling stochastic Mixed-Integer Non-Linear Programming (MINLP) problem, which is prohibitively expensive to solve, we reformulate the problem by employing Lyapunov optimization theory.
+A decomposition based algorithm is developed to solve the problem and the network strong stability is proven.
+We then derive and prove both the lower and upper bounds on the optimal result of the original problem.
+Simulation results demonstrate the tightness of the obtained bounds and the efficacy of the proposed scheme.